MarynaShavlak/dev-interview-hub/src/entities/Profile/README.md

 ### 2. `ui/`: UI components

-#### 2.1. `ProfileCard/`: Manages the display and interaction of the profile card UI.
+#### 2.1. `UserCard/`: Manages the display and interaction of the profile card UI.
-- [**ProfileCard.tsx**](./ui/ProfileCard/README.md): The main `ProfileCard` component, responsible for rendering the profile card.
+- [**UserCard.tsx**](../User/ui/UserCard/README.md): The main `UserCard` component, responsible for rendering the profile card.

-#### 2.2. `DeprecatedProfileCard/`: Manages the display and interaction of the deprecated profile card UI.
+#### 2.2. `DeprecatedUserCard/`: Manages the display and interaction of the deprecated profile card UI.
-- **`DeprecatedProfileCard.module.scss`**: Contains the styles specific to the `DeprecatedProfileCard` component.
+- **`DeprecatedUserCard.module.scss`**: Contains the styles specific to the `DeprecatedUserCard` component.
-- [**DeprecatedProfileCard.tsx**](./ui/DeprecatedProfileCard/README.md): The main `DeprecatedProfileCard` component, responsible for rendering the deprecated profile card.
+- [**DeprecatedUserCard.tsx**](../User/ui/DeprecatedUserCard/README.md): The main `DeprecatedUserCard` component, responsible for rendering the deprecated profile card.
-- [**DeprecatedProfileCardError**](./ui/DeprecatedProfileCard/DeprecatedProfileCardError/README.md): Handles the display of errors in the deprecated profile card.
+- [**DeprecatedUserCardError**](../User/ui/DeprecatedUserCard/DeprecatedUserCardError/README.md): Handles the display of errors in the deprecated profile card.
-- [**DeprecatedProfileCardLoader**](./ui/DeprecatedProfileCard/DeprecatedProfileCardLoader/README.md): Manages the loading state of the deprecated profile card.
+- [**DeprecatedUserCardLoader**](../User/ui/DeprecatedUserCard/DeprecatedUserCardLoader/README.md): Manages the loading state of the deprecated profile card.

-#### 2.3. `RedesignedProfileCard/`: Manages the display and interaction of the redesigned profile card UI.
+#### 2.3. `RedesignedUserCard/`: Manages the display and interaction of the redesigned profile card UI.
-- **`RedesignedProfileCard.module.scss`**: Contains the styles specific to the `RedesignedProfileCard` component.
+- **`RedesignedUserCard.module.scss`**: Contains the styles specific to the `RedesignedUserCard` component.
-- [**RedesignedProfileCard.tsx**](./ui/RedesignedProfileCard/README.md): The main `RedesignedProfileCard` component, responsible for rendering the redesigned profile card.
+- [**RedesignedUserCard.tsx**](../User/ui/RedesignedUserCard/README.md): The main `RedesignedUserCard` component, responsible for rendering the redesigned profile card.
-- [**RedesignedProfileCardError**](./ui/RedesignedProfileCard/RedesignedProfileCardError/README.md): Handles the display of errors in the redesigned profile card.
+- [**RedesignedUserCardError**](../User/ui/RedesignedUserCard/RedesignedUserCardError/README.md): Handles the display of errors in the redesigned profile card.
-- [**RedesignedProfileCardSkeleton**](./ui/RedesignedProfileCard/RedesignedProfileCardSkeleton/README.md): Manages the loading state of the redesigned profile card.
+- [**RedesignedUserCardSkeleton**](../User/ui/RedesignedUserCard/RedesignedUserCardSkeleton/README.md): Manages the loading state of the redesigned profile card.

 ### 3. `index.ts`
 - **`index.ts`**: Entry point for the Profile module, exporting the necessary components and types for use in the application.